 The sportscoat shown above is a beautifully tailored double-breasted blue wool twill that I would estimate to be twenty-five years old.
 I recently purchased it second-hand on eBay for only $16.
 You rarely see double-breasted sportscoats these days.
 What can I do to make this outfit feel contemporary?

-Here are a few useful tips for men looking to build a usable modern wardrobe by thrift shopping.
+My tips for men looking to build a usable modern wardrobe by thrift shopping.

 First, when thrift shopping, choose older clothing wisely.
 Select timeless, moderately styled suits and sportcoats that age well.
 Anything that is too extreme or trendy should be avoided.
 Second, make sure it fits you well.
 An older garment that fits poorly screams “thrift shop!”
 Basic alterations will make the jacket or suit truly your own, and update its look.